 Skip links

-There is nothing more precious than your child and this is why you should certainly use an expert nanny agency.
-Agencies provide a service that massively increases the chance that your child gets a safe, secure, experienced, skilled, suitable and honest nanny.
-Attempting to hire a nanny directly can be a horrendous can of worms and will involve hours of emails, interviews, knowledge of criminal checks, visas, nanny tax, first aid courses and a myriad of qualification and cv checking.
-Many parents try to hire a nanny direct and then give up, having wasted weeks of work!
+Attempting to hire a nanny directly can be a horrendous can of worms.
+It will involve hours of emails, interviews, knowledge of criminal checks, visas, nanny tax, first aid courses and a myriad of qualification and cv checking.
+Many parents try to hire a nanny directly and then give up, having wasted weeks of work!

 Child Welfare & Nanny Welfare

-Only deal with experienced and/or qualified nannies – those with a serious training course qualification and one year of childcare experience or a minimum of two years childcare experience.
-We inspect original copies of all qualifications and certificates and/or run adequate checks with previous employers and colleges.
-The qualifications that are valid in this scheme:
+Only deal with experienced and qualified nannies – those with a severe training course qualification and one year of childcare experience or a minimum of two years childcare experience.

 • Diploma in Childcare & Education (NNEB)